Writing a Research Paper Introduction | Step-by-Step Guide

 Now you’ll get into the specifics of what you intend to find out or express in your research paper.

-The way you frame this varies.
+The way you frame your research objectives varies.
 An argumentative paper presents a thesis statement, while an empirical paper generally poses a research question (sometimes with a hypothesis as to the answer).

 Argumentative paper: Thesis statement